+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 Why visit Italy without experiencing the birthplace of pizza?
 On our Rome to Pompeii Day Trip, you don’t have to.
 Indulge in the local cuisine, explore the ancient ruins of Pompeii and catch the stunning views of Sorrento.

 In America, there is a great debate about who has the best pizza.
 Is it New York, Chicago, Boston, or even Detroit?
 The fact is wherever you lie on that argument does not matter, Neapolitan pizza is a whole different stratosphere.

 The most famous pizza of Naples is the “Queen of Pizza,” the Pizza Margherita.
 The story goes that the Pizza Margherita was developed for Queen Margherita of Savoy when she visited Naples in 1889.
 It represents the three colors of the Italian flag, the red of the tomato, the white of the mozzarella, and the green of the basil.
 Though historians believe that pizza with these toppings predates this event by a century, it is still a cool piece of trivia.